mutant-city/k8s_study/concepts_vocab.md

 * Inside a Pod (and only then), the containers that belong to the Pod can communicate with one another using localhost.

 ### SecurityContext
-* defines privilege and access control settings for pods/containers for a pid
-* can give a container special operating system privileges
-* `securityContext` defined as an element in the `spec` root element
+* pods run all containers as root by default
+* security groups effectively change the user/group of the running the pod
+* can set the pod as a user and group without root access
+* interactions between container and node
+* defines the containers user/group running on the node
+    * if the container doesn't have the permissions then things like volume mounts will mount but the files will deny access
+    * i.e. chmod and chown a location on the node for a user that is different than the security context's defined user for the pod
+        * the pod won't have access
+* Note: Pod status will be `Error` if have issues with permissions of any mounted files

 ### Resource Requirements
 * k8's allows us to specify the resource requirements of a container in the pod spec
 * memory/cpu
 * defined in terms of:
     * resource requests
-        * the amount of resources necessary to run a container
+        * the amount of resources on the node requested/necessary to run a container
         * pod will only run on a node that has enough resources to run it
         * K8s's typically kills container if not enough resources as defined in resources are available
         * k8s kills a container if the container passes its defined limit, i.e. uses to many resources
     * limits
-        * maximum value for the resource usage of a container
+        * maximum value for the resource usage of a container on a node
+        * if goes above limit, container will be killed
 * specified under the `container` root key
+    * .spec.containers[].resources
 * notation is here
     * https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-memory
 * cpu limits are percentage of a cpu core.
 1000 millicpus = 1 cpu core.
     * so 250m is 1 quarter of a cpu core.
 * doing a describe on a container will also show this.
+* can see the limits/requests via `kubectl describe`

 ### Labels